-Early Childhood Education Student Teaching/Internships
+Early Childhood Education (ECE) Student Teaching/Internships

-Page updated 6/29/11
+Page updated 10/21/15

-Although Education Student Services makes every effort to ensure the accuracy of the information found on this website, we reserve the right to make changes at any time.
-Students should regularly consult with their department, college advisement center, the university catalog, and Education Student Services for updates and changes.
+Although the Education Advisement Center makes every effort to ensure the accuracy of the information found on this website, we reserve the right to make changes at any time.
+Students should regularly consult with their department, college advisement center, the university catalog, and the Education Advisement Center for updates and changes.